alialfredji/alialfredji/README.md

-Senior Software Engineer/Architect with 10+ years in tech.
+Senior Software Engineer with 10+ years in tech.